acreunited/DesignPatterns/README.md

 Chapter4: Factory Pattern

+- Simple Factory
+    - While not a bona fide design pattern, is a simple way to decouple your clients from concrete classes
 - Abstract Factory:
     - Provides an interface for creating families of related or dependent objects without specifying their concrete classes